-Mohu antenna will cost you less than cable we recommend it!
+If cable is not your thing, the Mohu antenna will cost you less, and we recommend it!

-A bit of warning regarding cutting the cable, make sure you take the time to do some research and what works for you and your family.
-Depending where you live, cable might be the only option for you.
+A bit of warning regarding cutting the cable, make sure you take the time to research what works for you and your family.
+Depending on where you live, cable might be the only option for you.

-Another important thing to remember, make sure you add the cost of increasing streaming services costs.
-Yes, they do go up in price, Disney+ will be increasing their rate by $1.00.
+Another vital thing to remember is to add the cost of increasing streaming services costs.
+Although, yes, they do go up in price, Disney+ will be increasing their rate by $1.00.

-Though you might think a dollar is just a dollar it adds up when you have other streaming services and they are planning on increasing their services too for the upcoming year.
+Though you might think a dollar is just a dollar, it adds up when you have other streaming services, and they are planning to increase their services for the upcoming year.

-If you have cable, make sure you call around and take advantage of what they are offering.
+If you have cable, make sure you call around and take advantage of what they offer.

 Comcast offers cell phone services and streaming services that can bring the cost of your bill down.

-Maybe buying a router instead of renting will help eliminated renting fees and bring the price down.
+Maybe buying a router instead of renting will help eliminate renting fees and decrease the price.

 Just because you keep hearing us say cut the cable doesn’t mean you have to, but always shop around and do your research.